 Gluten Free Garlic Spaghetti (Spaghetti Aglio e Olio).

-When the garlic is done to your liking, throw in about a 1/4 cup of the boiling pasta water to stop the garlic from cooking more.
-Add the salt, butter, and red pepper flakes.
+- When the garlic is done to your liking, throw in about a ¼ cup of the boiling pasta water to stop the garlic from cooking more.
+Add the salt, buttery spread, and red pepper flakes.
 Stir.

 - When your pasta is done, drain it and add it to the skillet.
 Use tongs to toss the spaghetti so that it gets coated with the garlic mixture.